Ferric sodium EDTA

 Ferric sodium EDTA, also known as sodium ferric ethylenediaminetetraacetate, is a broad spectrum molluscicide used to kill snails and slugs and protect agricultural crops and garden plants, and in particular to eliminate infestations of Cornu aspersum, the common garden snail.

-Chemically, it is a salt of ethylenediaminetetraacetic acid.
+Chemically, it is a salt of ethylenediaminetetraacetic acid (EDTA).

 Mechanism of action and environmental impacts

 Ferric sodium EDTA works by interacting with and destroying hemocyanin, a copper based compound found in the blood of molluscs and arthropods which is used to carry oxygen, similar to hemoglobin found in vertebrates, and typically kills snails and slugs in a matter of days following exposure.
 The compound is much safer than Metaldehyde and does not pose a significant risk to birds, pets, or humans so long as the bait is not consumed.
 Snails and slugs which feed on or ingest ferric sodium EDTA stop feeding almost immediately after exposure, and die within two to three days.
 Ferric sodium EDTA is highly toxic to aquatic arthropods and care should be taken in applying it.